 - the Director (who was also the Chairman)

 - two other persons appointed by the Governor on the recommendation of the Minister, one of whom was nominated by the Minister of Education.

 An Advisory Board, consisting of seven members appointed by the Governor, and the Chairman (Director) functioned to inquire into, and report upon, all matters relating to film.

 Despite initial distribution difficulties which saw the Corporation resort to hiring cinemas, it found immediate success with films such as Sunday Too Far Away whilst also producing many documentaries, training films and short films.

 The Corporation quickly became an important source of prestige and promotion for the State, and became a model for emulation by all Australian states.

 Other drama productions produced and owned by the SAFC include feature dramas Storm Boy, The Fourth Wish, Fire in the Stone, Dawn, Breaker Morant, Blue Fin, Robbery Under Arms, Under Capricorn, Sara Dane, Money Movers, Run Chrissie Run, Shadows of the Heart, The Shiralee, Golden Fiddles, The Club, Grim Pickings, The Battlers, Playing Beatie Bow and television features The Sound of Love, Harvest of Hate; and television series Ultraman.

 In 1994, the SAFC’s role underwent a fundamental shift.
 It ceased production in its own right and assumed the role of the state government’s central agency to deliver assistance to the independent industry.

-At the same time, the Corporation was charged with continuing to run its Hendon Studios operated by the SAFC for more than 30 years from 1980 to 2011.
+At the same time, the Corporation was in charge of running its Hendon Studios which it operated for more than 30 years from 1980 to 2011.
 Hendon Studios provided independent feature film and television producers with a high end sound and post production facility as well as basic production facilities, including two soundstages and production areas.